If you plan to live in Panama, I really encourage you to get a residency visa. It will make your life much easier.

 If you plan to drive in Panama, as a tourist you can only drive for 90 days then you need to leave the country for at least 30 days before you can return.

 Granted, some people have lived in Panama for many years and never did get a visa.
 Previously, tourist could stay in Panama 6 months then leave for only 3 days before they could come back.
 The laws changed in March 2017 to require that tourists be out of Panama at least 30 days before they can come back.

 I’m convinced that Panama is eventually going to raise the bar on obtaining residency.
 So, you want to make sure you get your residency visa before it becomes harder.
 The requirements have already been tightening up over the last couple of years.

 When I first moved to Panama you only needed a letter from your local police department stating that you did not have a criminal record.
 In 2012, Panama started requiring a national criminal report (FBI report for US citizens) to get a residency visa.
 And the report needs to be fairly clean.

-If you had a DWI, you can probably still get a residency visa in Panama but if there is anything more serious than that your Panama attorney will need to get special permission to apply for your Visa.
+If you had a DWI, you can probably still get a residency visa in Panama but if you have there is anything more serious than that your Panama attorney will need to get special permission to apply for your Visa.

-There are many different visa programs but the two most popular visas are the Pensionado visa and the Friendly Nations Visa.
+There are many different visa programs but the most popular visa is the Pensionado Visa.

 The Pensionado visa is for people who are retired and do not plan to work in Panama.
 To get this visa, you need a lifetime pension or social security of $1,000US for a single person or $1,250 for a couple.
 You’ll also need a national criminal report.
 If you are married, you’ll need a copy of your marriage certificate.